 To execute our business model, we must attract and retain highly qualified personnel.
 Competition for executive officers, software engineers, sales personnel, and other key personnel in our industry and in the San Francisco Bay Area, where our headquarters is located, and in other locations where we maintain offices, is intense.
 As we become a more mature company, we may find our recruiting efforts more challenging.
 The incentives to attract, retain, and motivate employees provided by our equity awards, or by other compensation arrangements, may not be as effective as in the past.
 Additionally, increased inflation rates can adversely affect us by increasing our costs, including labor and employee benefit costs.
 Employee salaries and benefits expenses have increased as a result of economic growth and increased demand for business services among other wage-inflationary pressures and we cannot assure you that they will not continue to rise.
 Many of the companies with which we compete for experienced personnel have greater resources than we have.
 Our recruiting efforts may also be limited by laws and regulations, such as restrictive immigration laws, and restrictions on travel imposed by certain governments, as well as delays in processing or a lack of availability of visas.
-In addition, our reduction in force in the fourth quarter of fiscal year 2023, and any future reductions in force or other restructuring intended to improve operational efficiencies and operating costs, may adversely affect our ability to attract and retain employees.
+In addition, our past and future restructuring efforts may adversely affect our ability to attract and retain employees.
 If we do not succeed in attracting excellent personnel or retaining or motivating existing personnel, we may be unable to innovate quickly enough to support our business model or grow effectively.